 The Waste Disposal and Public Cleansing Law (Waste Law) is the main law relating to waste.
 General waste and industrial waste are treated differently under the Waste Law.
-Under the Waste Law, an industrial waste disposal contractor must obtain a licence from the governor of the relevant prefecture.
+Under this law, an industrial waste disposal contractor must obtain a licence from the governor of the relevant prefecture.